rust-lang/rust/src/doc/rustc-dev-guide/src/ty_module/instantiating_binders.md

 ## Instantiating with `ReLateParam`

 As discussed in a previous chapter, `RegionKind` has two variants for representing generic parameters, `ReLateParam` and `ReEarlyParam`. `ReLateParam` is conceptually a `Placeholder` that is always in the root universe (`U0`).
-It is used when instantiating late bound parameters on functions/closures.
-It's actual representation is relatively different from both `ReEarlyParam` and `RePlaceholder`:
+It is used when instantiating late bound parameters of functions/closures while inside of them.
+Its actual representation is relatively different from both `ReEarlyParam` and `RePlaceholder`:
 - A `DefId` for the item that introduced the late bound generic parameter
 - A [`BoundRegionKind`] which either specifies the `DefId` of the generic parameter and its name (via a `Symbol`), or that this placeholder is representing the anonymous lifetime of a `Fn`/`FnMut` closure's self borrow.
 There is also a variant for `BrAnon` but this is not used for `ReLateParam`.